A TOUGH Wrestling Conditioning Workout (Even If You Don’t Wrestle)

 Don't worry, I'm still human, I eat ice cream, but I'm on a mission, and that will require doing what others don't do.
 This time around, I won the ice cream battle.

-On the way home, about half way there, my wife dropped me off on the side of the road so I could run the rest of the way.
+On the way home, about half way there, my wife dropped me off on the side of the road so I could run the rest of the way home.
 I was fired up and even a bit disappointed in myself.
-I felt I was losing some of my toughness, my mental edge and overall getting too comfortable with life and lifting.
+I felt I was losing some of my grit and toughness, losing my mental edge and overall getting too comfortable with nutrition, life and lifting.

 So I told my wife to pull over and drop me off......